More Democratic lawmakers are visiting El Salvador on Abrego Garcia's behalf

 It's a warning Democrats are increasingly amplifying.
 Rather than debate President Donald Trump's hardline immigration policy or the merits of the administration's invocation of national security to carry out deportations, Democratic lawmakers are zeroing in on the issue of due process, with some noting that the Supreme Court and lower court federal judges found Abrego Garcia was deported without a proper hearing.

+Ansari said she finds it “extremely alarming” that Trump officials seem to have no regard for due process.

+“Even with all of the illegal actions we’ve seen over the last couple of months, I think this is the one that terrifies me the most when it comes to the future of our democracy," she said in an interview.

-“The government’s argument, moreover, implies that it could deport and incarcerate any person, including U. S. citizens, without legal consequence, so long as it does so before a court can intervene,” Justice Sonia Sotomayor wrote in the court’s ruling in Abrego Garcia's case.
+Concerns were also echoed by Justice Sonia Sotomayor, who wrote in the court’s ruling in Abrego Garcia’s case: “The government’s argument, moreover, implies that it could deport and incarcerate any person, including U. S. citizens, without legal consequence, so long as it does so before a court can intervene."

-Said Garcia: “They’re trying to demonize him, and we’re not here to defend him.
-He deserves due process, and everyone deserves due process. ...
-What he did or may have done, that has to be decided by a judge.”

 Several House Republicans have visited El Salvador’s Terrorism Confinement Center, the prison where Abergo Garcia is being held, and lauded the facility for what they view as El Salvador's tough-on-crime policies.
 Republican senators and governors have defended Abrego Garcia's detention as part of a broader crackdown on illegal immigration.
 But at least one Republican senator called the administration's deportation of Abrego Garcia a mistake.